How To Identify Credit Cards and Debit Cards By Number

 Here are some of the notable features Privacy users can enjoy:

-• Browser extension—Auto-fills card information at checkout, allowing you to make private and secure purchases quickly and effortlessly, without having to look for your wallet or memorize virtual card numbers.
+- Browser extension—Autofills card information at checkout, allowing you to make private and secure purchases quickly and effortlessly, without having to look for your wallet or memorize virtual card numbers.
+You can get it for Chrome, Firefox, Safari, Edge, and Safari for iOS.

-• Privacy mobile app—Lets you create and use your Privacy Cards on the go and notifies you as soon as a transaction occurs, which helps you identify fraudulent purchases in real time.
+- Mobile app—Lets you create and use your Privacy Cards on the go and notifies you as soon as a transaction occurs, which helps you identify unusual purchases in real time.
+You can get it for iOS and Android platforms.

 How To Start Using Privacy